 Millennials approaching their nuptials with a minimalist and ecofriendly mentality saw large weddings as wasteful and spent significantly less on weddings than other generations.
 This generation prioritized higher education and financial stability, microweddings and intimate weddings emerged in popularity due to millennials incorporating a smaller guest list and a more modest budget.

-What is an elopement?
-A Modern Elopement Definition Emerges
+A Modern Elope Definition Emerges

 These mass worldwide changes in the wedding industry created the perfect canvas for engaged couples to broaden the possibilities for their wedding day and create matrimonial autonomy.
 These couples looked at their wedding day with unprecedented creativity, originality, and looked beyond traditions to create a meaningful experience.
 Local governments mandating limiting guests list at weddings meant wedding became more intimate and couples used the constraint to customize their wedding even further by broadening the range of venues.

 So, what is an elopement in the modern day?
 This is the point where elopements started to become redefined!
 Couples went beyond considering the “Las Vegas” style elopement and created a day authentic and representative of their relationship and incorporated the activities and traditions they loved to craft a day that marked the beginning of their marriage.

 I’ve had couples inquiring with grand ideas incorporating safaris, helicopter nuptials on glaciers, to chartering sail boats for their elopement ceremony, my favorite was an email from a groom wanting to incorporate rock climbing in Mount Zion on their wedding day.
 It was truly fascinating to see couples embracing their freedoms as engaged couples should and create a day that was created for pure happiness and to celebrate the next chapter in their relationship.